priv-kweihmann/oelint-adv/README.md

 * oelint.file.inactiveupstreamdetails - Patches with Upstream-Status: Inactive-Upstream require more details
 * oelint.file.inappropriatemsg - Patches with Upstream-Status: Inappropriate should provide a valid reasoning
 * oelint.file.includenotfound - File to be included not found
+* oelint.file.includerelpath - Require should be used instead of include
 * oelint.file.nospaces - Path to file should not contain spaces
 * oelint.file.patchsignedoff - Patches should contain a Signed-Of-By entry
 * oelint.file.requireinclude - Require should be used instead of include